Term Life Insurance Quotes

 2. Life Insurance for Your Child

-As a parent also have the option insure your child.
-While it is tragic to think about, if your child needs medical care, or tragically pass away, this can cause financial turmoil on top of the emotional pain.
+As a parent also have the option to insure your child.
+While it is tragic to think about, if your child needs medical care or tragically passes away, this can cause financial turmoil on top of emotional pain.

 3. Cover Debts

 Life insurance also serves as a way to protect your loved ones from inheriting your debt in the event of your death.

 Mortgage payments, car loans, outstanding credit card debt, etc… all account for this debt.
 As you plan a family and your family grows, you will likely go through a stage where you accumulate more debt before your income eventually allows you to chip away at it as you approach retirement.

 4. Plan for College